ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

       org: ITU-T Supplement G.Sup43
     date: December 2003
     seriesinfo: ITU-T G.Sup43
+  ITU-T_G.Sup39:
+    title: "Optical system design and engineering considerations"
+    author:
+      org: ITU-T Supplement G.Sup39
+    date: February 2016
+    seriesinfo: ITU-T G.Sup39

 --- abstract

-   This document defines a collection of common data types and groupings in the YANG data modeling language.
-These derived common types and groupings are intended to be imported by modules that model Layer 0 optical Traffic Engineering (TE) configuration and state capabilities such as Wavelength Switched Optical Networks (WSONs) and flexi-grid Dense Wavelength Division Multiplexing (DWDM) networks.
+This document defines a collection of common data types, identities, and groupings in the YANG data modeling language.
+These common types and groupings, derived from the built-in YANG data types, identities, and groupings are intended to be imported by modules that model Layer 0 configuration and state capabilities, such as Wavelength Switched Optical Networks (WSONs) and flexi-grid Dense Wavelength Division Multiplexing (DWDM) networks.

-   This document obsoletes RFC 9093.
+This document obsoletes RFC 9093 by replacing the YANG module it contained with a new revision that includes additional YANG data types, identities and groupings.

 --- middle